davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 Jerry,29,M,TX
 {% endhighlight %}

+and `product.csv`

+{% highlight csv %}
+code,name,price
+T252XL,Ink Cartridge,34.99
+A320,Printer,299.32
+532A,Monitor,345.62
+9932,Mouse,32.95
+{% endhighlight %}

 I will write a code that will read the content of `person.csv`, create a class `Person` and define its attributes based on the first line of the file and then instantiate objects of `Person` with the data in the remainder of the file.
-In fact, the code will work for any csv file following the same pattern; that is, the first line contains the attribute names, and the remainder of the file contains data associated with those attributes.
+In fact, the code will work for any csv file following the same pattern, therefore the same will ocurr for `product.csv`.

 {% highlight ruby linenos %}
 # process_csv.rb